-Abdo Asmar, MD, is an Associate Professor of Medicine at the University of Central Florida, College of Medicine.
-He is a founding faculty member and serves as the Program Director for the Internal Medicine Residency Program.
-He completed his residency in internal medicine at Cook County (Stroger) Hospital in Chicago, Illinois, where he also served as chief resident.
-He then completed his nephrology fellowship training at the University of Florida in Gainesville, Florida.
+Abdo Asmar, MD, is a Professor of Medicine at the University of Central Florida, College of Medicine.
+He is a founding faculty member and serves as the Program Director for the Internal Medicine Residency Program for the UCF/HCA GME consortium (Greater Orlando), as well as Vice Chair of Graduate Medical Education.
+He completed his residency in internal medicine at Cook County (Stroger) Hospital in Chicago, Illinois, where he also served as Chief Resident.
+He then completed his nephrology fellowship training at the University of Florida in Gainesville.
 He is a Designated Clinical Specialist in Hypertension by the American Society of Hypertension.

-Dr. Asmar is an appointed member of the Orlando Veteran’s Affairs Medical Center.
-His clinical interests are varied and include resistant hypertension, glomerulonephritis, and acid-base and electrolyte disorders.
-An award-winning physician educator at the college, Dr. Asmar serves as Module Director for the S-4: GI/Renal module and develops content relevant to his specialty for the Cardiovascular/Pulmonary module.
+Dr. Asmar practices medicine at the Orlando Veteran’s Affairs Medical Center and UCF Health.
+His clinical interests are varied and include resistant hypertension, renal stones, and acid-base and electrolyte disorders.
+An award-winning physician educator at the college, Dr. Asmar has been recognized as one of Orlando’s Top Physicians several years in a row.
+Dr. Asmar previously served as Module Director for the S-4: GI/Renal module, and continues to develop content relevant to his specialty across the MD Program.
 He also teaches renal topics in the medical clerkship program.
-Dr. Asmar’s academic interest is in student and resident education.
-His goal as an educator is to empower the learner with a broad knowledge base, foster critical thinking and to infuse a desire for lifelong learning.
+Dr. Asmar’s academic interest is focused on education and professional development across the continuum of medical education.
+His goal as an educator is to empower learners, foster critical thinking, and infuse a desire for lifelong learning.
+He aims to balance this approach with a focus on student wellbeing and helping students find meaning in the workplace.

-Dr. Asmar is a member of the United States Medical Licensing Examination (USMLE) Test Material Development Committee.
-He serves on the National Kidney Foundation of Florida Board of Directors and is also a member of its medical advisory board.
+Dr. Asmar is a member of the United States Medical Licensing Examination (USMLE) Step 1 Interdisciplinary Review Committee and previously served on the National Kidney Foundation of Florida Board of Directors.
 He is a fellow of the American College of Physicians, the American Society of Nephrology (ASN), and the National Kidney Foundation.
-As a member of the ASN, he serves on the workforce committee and on the William and Sandra Bennett Clinical Scholars Review Committee.
-Dr. Asmar is also on the editorial board for the American Journal of Kidney Disease.
+As a member of the ASN, he served on the workforce committee and on the William and Sandra Bennett Clinical Scholars Review Committee.
+Dr. Asmar was a member of the editorial board for the American Journal of Kidney Disease, served on USMLE Materials Development Committee for Step 1.
+His numerous affiliations and expertise has led to many invitations to present on a variety of medical education topics for medical and research conferences both nationally and internationally.

 Education & Specialties